Espiridion Guanco

 Espiridión Guanco y Cordero (29 December 1874 - 2 May 1925) was a Filipino politician during the American occupation.
-While serving for the Philippine senate, he was the Secretary to the Senate President Manuel L. Quezon.
+While serving as senator, he was the Secretary to the Senate President Manuel L. Quezon.

 During the 1910s, Guanco lobbied the Philippine Legisture for the establishment of a national bank.
 This was to protect farmers in Negros Occidental.
 His advocacy for agricultural development continued as a senator.
 He died in 1925 due to a cerebral attack.

 Biography

 Guanco was born on 29 December 1874 to Agustin Guanco and Filomena Cordero in Pototan, Iloilo.
 He entered the seminary in Jaro at age seven.
 He then studied law and later worked as a teacher in a small village in Hinigaran, Negros Occidental.
 However, the Philippine Revolution against Spanish control began.
 During this event, Guanco joined the uprising in Hinigaran.

 After the revolution, he became a lawyer in 1900 and returned to Iloilo.
 He made his law office there.
 Along with his career as a lawyer, he also dedicated himself to teaching and became a faculty member of the Molo Institute, a Filipino school established by Ilonggo intellectuals.
 He co-founded the Filipino newspaper, El Pais, over which the publication campaigned against the Americans.

 Guanco also managed a sugar mill in Hinigaran.
 He also owned a sugar plantation near Binalbagan, which was merged in 1920 with the Binalbagan sugar central run by the Whitiker Company, over which he was vice-president.